Methodology

 Electricity systems also move in real time.
 Lost generation or transmission has to be replaced immediately or demand has to be curtailed, which is why balancing costs and backup fuels are such important transmission channels.

 A useful adjacent read is Conflict Market Indicators: Freight, Inflation, Credit, and Energy and War Recession Risk: Indicators, Transmission, and Scenarios.
-This keeps the electricity grid attacks power markets workflow tied to multi-page evidence rather than single-source interpretation.
+That keeps the page connected to adjacent signals instead of a single isolated narrative.

 How The Shock Reaches Markets

 If this signal shifts, cross-check LNG Shipping Routes and War Risk: What Actually Matters and War Economy Historical Data: Master Reference for Markets and Macro.
-This keeps the electricity grid attacks power markets workflow tied to multi-page evidence rather than single-source interpretation.
+The combined read is usually more decision-useful than treating this page as a stand-alone answer.

 What's Next